G00387867/pands-project/README.md

 ### Configuration and tooling

 The code **`analysis.py`** is written using *python* version 3.8, as a higher level scripting language, the code is supposed to do the following:
->* Outputs and saves a summary of each variable of iris flower to a single text file
+>* Outputs and saves a summary of each variable of iris flower to a single text file;
->* Creates and saves a histogram of each variable as png file
+>* Creates and saves a histogram of each variable as png file;
->* creates and saves a scatter plot of each pair of variables
+>* Creates and saves a scatter plot of each pair of variables;
->* creates and saves a scatter plot of the variables that determine the type of the flower, ie; sepal length vs sepalwidth, and petal length vs petal width.
+>* Creates and saves a scatter plot of the variables that determine the type of the flower, ie; sepal length vs sepalwidth, and petal length vs petal width.

 **Libraries** used in writing the code are: